#ChildUtopia: The story of 5 youths and 1 dream city

 Who are the participants?

-We selected five young people from Viet Nam, Philippines, Mongolia, and Cambodia to join a virtual workshop and build their ideal climate-friendly city in Minecraft.
+Five young people from Viet Nam, Philippines, Mongolia, and Cambodia were selected to join a virtual workshop and build their ideal climate-friendly city in Minecraft.

 17 years old